melanieoyarzun/stars_website/content/about/header/index.md

 Currently **I'm working in 3 different studies**:

-**1.**  Reciprocity heightens academic performance in elementary school students (under revision, check the SocArXiv:<https://osf.io/preprints/socarxiv/nzvms/> )
+**1. Reciprocity heightens academic performance in elementary school students** (under revision, check the SocArXiv:<https://osf.io/preprints/socarxiv/nzvms/> )

   - Analyze how social relations within the classroom influence learning outcomes.
 Is reciprocity in social relationships is beneficial for learning in elementary school students?
 We provide evidence that is important.

-**2.**  Social interactions and reciprocity in public elementary schools' neurodiverse classrooms, part of the [**Stars Project**](https://moyarzun.netlify.app/stars/)
+**2. Social interactions and reciprocity in public elementary schools' neurodiverse classrooms**, part of the [**Stars Project**](https://moyarzun.netlify.app/stars/)

   - Study the role of neurodevelopmental disorders, particularly Autism and ADHD (Attention Deficit and Hyperactivity Disorders) in social relationships in schools with national integration program (PIE in spanish).

-**3.**  Friendship Modulates Hierarchical Relations in Public Elementary Schools (writting, you can see a poster presentation here: https://osf.io/whabz/ )
+**3. Friendship Modulates Hierarchical Relations in Public Elementary Schools** (currently writing the manuscript, you can see a poster presentation here: https://osf.io/whabz/ )

   - We design and validate a behavioral measure for social status for elementary school students.
 Then, we explore the connection between friendship and dyadic cooperation in students of different social ranks.